protectai/llm-guard/docs/best_practices.md

 2. **Scanner Selection**: Assess the relevance of different scanners for your use-case.
 Instead of employing all scanners synchronously, which might overwhelm the system, consider using them asynchronously.
 This approach enhances observability, aiding in precise debugging and performance monitoring.

+3. **Request Sampling**: Run slower scanners on a sample of requests to reduce the overall latency.
+This approach is especially useful when the system is under heavy load.

 ## Observability and Debugging

 1. **Logging and Metrics**: Implement robust logging and metric collection to monitor the system's performance and health.